brian-cy-chang/starter-hugo-academic/content/project/politics_twitter/index.md

 Then make the following changes as needed. -->

 ## Data
-Our dataset includes Tweets with a mention of #SOTU, #StateoftheUnion, or "Biden", between 2022-03-01 00:00:00 to 2022-03-07 11:59:59.
+Our dataset includes Tweets with a mention of `#SOTU`, `#StateoftheUnion`, or `"Biden"`, between 2022-03-01 00:00:00 to 2022-03-07 11:59:59.
 Queried tweets could not be retweets, must have a corresponding geotag, and written in English.
 To create the map of North America, we used a GeoJSON file of the US state boundaries.

 ### Twitter Data